GitHub23211/Simple-Chatroom/README.md

 ## Frontend Extensions
 * Added support for querying a limited number of messages at once
-* Added ability to delete and react to messages.
+* Added ability to delete messages.
-    * User clicks on a message and if it is their message, a delete and react button will show up under it.
+    * User clicks on a message and if it is their message, a delete button will show up under it.
 * Added a logout button that logs out user and redirects them to landing page.
+* Logging in or successfully registering now redirects the user to the Conversations list.
 * Added persistent log ins so that user is not logged out if they refresh the page.
-* Added the ability for users to react to their own and other messages from a list of 15 emojis.
+* Added the ability for users to react to their own and other messages with an emoji chosen from a list of 15 emojis.
     * Emojis are rendered under the message a user reacts to.

 ## Backend Extensions